fangya9072/test/README.md

 To run index.js, Express.js and Node.js should be installed in the path.
 If you run the code on localhost, the address should be "localhost:3000".
 If you run it on the server, the address should be "http://3.93.183.130:3000/".

-The steps in README.md works for both server and localhost.
+The steps in this README.md works for both server and localhost.
 However, while there is no other requirements for localhost to run the code, you need to get access to the server to make the code run there.
 For how to connect to the server, please refer to the private document 'Server Manipulation'.
 In most cases, code running on localhost is for testing.
 On your terminal, on the path of the package,

 Install NVM